Paul Hammant's Blog: Legacy App Rejuvenation

 As an aside, in the branch by abstraction blog entry I talked of a hypothetical migration from Hibernate to iBatis (now MyBatis).
 Recently a ThoughtWorks team steering the development of our story-tracker ‘Mingle’, did the exact opposite.
 A couple of years ago, colleague Jez talked about that in his article on Trunk/Branch-byAbstraction and Toggles.

-Modular, Hierarchical Build
+Modular, Recursive Build

 The various components of the application, would be in a directory hierarchy that subtly reflected their build order and dependency.
 Previously they were co-mingled in a single source tree.
 In the new world, the build should recurse into directories where separate buildable jars are self contained with their build script.
 This is a Maven-like style, but back then we elected not to use Maven itself.
+It was also a monorepo, in that one repo had many separately buildable things, evn if CI elected to build recursively from root.

 Smallest Build Scripts